nanoblob-jpeg/catlicku/README.md

 Then use `:Uci <snippet name>` to yank code, for example `:Uci SegmentTree`

+Snippet names correspond to the trd, and can be listed with `:Ucilist`

 ## Aspirations

 KACTL algorithms should be: useful, short, fast enough, well tested, and if relevant, readable and easy to modify.